Book Club Introduction

 - Cost – Something that can be checked out from a library or purchased used, or new for a lower price.
 We probably won’t be doing a lot of ‘new’ hot releases for this reason

 So, since this is a new idea it might take a few months/ books to get it all sorted out.
-We might discover that we hate the book that was selected Or that even 10 pages is too much to read and a book a every other month or every quarter is a better option.
+We might discover that we hate the book that was selected Or that even 10 pages are too much to read and a book every other month or every quarter is a better option.
 Or that no one wants to meet virtually to discuss the book.
 Or that a book a quarter is more of the pace that everyone wants to be on right now.

 It is all an experiment.